 BIA 101: THE BENCHMARK FOR BODY COMPOSITION ANALYSIS IN AREAS RANGING FROM RESEARCH AND CLINICAL SETTINGS TO WELLNESS

-Total-body impedance analysis begins to be used not only in clinical settings but also in the fitness and dietary sectors, quickly becoming a routine test.
+Total-body impedance analysis begins to be used not only in clinical settings but also within the fitness and nutrition environments, quickly becoming a routine test.
 The reliability and accuracy of the BIA 101 device makes it the technology of choice of many researchers, as well as the benchmark device for body composition analysis.
-After its launch, the BIA 101 goes on to have four new releases and is cited in over 1500 articles in international journals.
+Since its first launch, BIA 101 evolves though four new releases and is cited in over 1500 articles in international journals.

 A NEW APPROACH: BIOIMPEDANCE VECTOR ANALYSIS (BIVA)

-AKERN’s close links to the scientific community enables the company to have a finger on the pulse of the sector’s needs.
-In the mid ‘90s, a number of studies begin to underline how the use of hydration-related constants in predictive formulas makes the conventional BIA approach less accurate for generating estimates in subjects with significant fluctuations in tissue hydration.
-To overcome this limitation, which slows the adoption of this technology in key areas of medicine, many researchers and manufacturers opt to settle for a quantitative approach and develop equations for specific diseases or physical conditions.
-By contrast, AKERN begins studies on the prediction of body composition based directly on the physical quantities of resistance, reactance and phase angle.
-The electrical values become the main protagonists of the analysis, not mediated by mathematical constants that reduce sensitivity and predictive ability.
+Thanks to a long history track of partnership with the scientific community, AKERN® has always been close to the professionals needs.
+In the mid ‘90s, a number of studies high lightened that keeping the hydration as a fixed parameter (73,2%) within predictive formulas makes the conventional BIA approach less accurate, when analyzing subjects that do not have a constant tissue hydration.
+This limitation slowed down the technology adoption especially in clinical use. many researchers and manufacturers opt to settle for a quantitative approach and to develop equations for specific diseases or physical conditions.
+By contrast, AKERN® initiates studies on the prediction of body composition based directly on the physical measurement of resistance, reactance and phase angle.
+The electrical values become the main protagonists of the analysis, independent from mathematical constants that reduce sensitivity and predictive ability.

 CLINICAL APPLICATION OF THE BIVA APPROACH

 In 1994 Professor Antonio Piccoli, Professor of Nephrology at the Department of Medical and Surgical Sciences, University of Padua.11, chooses AKERN® technology to validate the first study on bioimpedance vector analysis, also known as BIVA.

-With Biavector™, AKERN is the first manufacturer to use Impedance Vector Analysis in its systems.
+With BIAVECTOR®, AKERN® is the first manufacturer to use Impedance Vector Analysis in its systems.

 BODY CELL MASS INDEX: BODY CELL MASS AS A MALNUTRITION INDEX

-1998 sees the publication of the first study to highlight how Body Cell Mass Index (BCMI) is more sensitive than Body Mass Index (BMI) for determining nutritional status in patients affected by pathologies and with an abnormal body composition.
+A landmark study published in 1998 highlights that Body Cell Mass Index (BCMI) is more sensitive than Body Mass Index (BMI) for determining nutritional status in patients affected by pathologies and with an abnormal body composition.

 NUTRITION SOLUTIONS FOR RENAL PATIENTS